 The lasers are mated to weapons and include details of their ballistics.
 Effective engagements have taken place with the actual systems we use at the fields we play on in excess of 400 m.
 CWG has a number of guns to rent, but you may bring your own as long as it meets the requirements and is legal, with all associated paperwork.

 Since real guns are used, even with blanks, there is additional safety risk.
 Due to gas emitted from the muzzle, they cannot be used or safely for close range fights such as indoors simulations.
 Due to the narrow cone of the laser and a limited number of sensors on the target, they are also not very effective simulation systems at very close ranges.

-Eye protection is required, but shooting glasses are enough for this.
+Eye protection is required, but shooting glasses are enough for this; typical MILES events do not require more than this so cannot be inter-mixed with projectile firing such as UTM or airsoft support weapons and grenades.
 Hearing protection must be worn, and we will vigorously inspect all your equipment to make sure no live ammunition makes it onto the field.
 The blank attachments can absorb some fired rounds so there is a backup safety method to prevent anyone being injured.

 Simulation doesn't always mean running around in the woods.
 It's very, very expensive to move a whole Brigade around, so many high level exercises are held with battle staffs only.

 The staff sits in a room, looking at a computerized map and using radios or a computer messaging system to pass orders to lower level units.
 The enemy is in another room, performing their own missions, and for larger events the lower level units can be entirely other staffs accepting orders and acting up on them.

 Administrators coordinate the action, determine based on algorithm what the results are of battles, weather, and terrain, and act as higher level command, attachments, the air force and lower level units not represented by players.